dhuss42/ft_irc/progress.md

 [] what do we do when a Client connects and only sends part of the Authentication?
 	-> PASS but not NICK and USER
 	-> disconnect after timeout?
+[] when trying to connect to the server with a nick that is already in use connection is rejected
+	11:19 -!- Capabilities acknowledged: multi-prefix
+	11:19 -!- Nickname is already in use, choose another one 11:19 -!- Irssi: Connection lost to 127.0.0.1
+	11:19 -!- Irssi: Not connected to server

 ### parssing
 [x] when password is empty string the client is able to connect with providing no password and also with "", but is never disconnected -> remains in limbo